Bernardo Arévalo, Guatemala’s electoral surprise, makes corruption fight top priority

-GUATEMALA CITY (AP) — Bernardo Arévalo, the surprise candidate in the first round of voting in Guatemala, says the choice in the country’s Aug.
-20 presidential runoff is a clear one: Continue living under a corrupt system with his rival or rebuild the country’s democracy with him.
+GUATEMALA CITY (AP) — Bernardo Arévalo, the surprise candidate in Guatemala’s first round of presidential voting, says the choice in the country’s Aug.
+20 runoff is a clear one: Continue living under a corrupt system with his rival or rebuild the country’s democracy with him.

 In an interview with the Associated Press Tuesday, the social democratic lawmaker said he believes his anti-corruption message resonated with voters.
 Now he just needs a lot more Guatemalans to hear it.